Generic name: canakinumab

 The recommended dose of Ilaris is 150 mg for CAPS patients with body weight greater than 40 kg.
 For CAPS patients with body weight greater than or equal to 15 kg and less than or equal to 40 kg, the recommended dose is 2 mg/kg.
 For children 15 to 40 kg with an inadequate response, the dose can be increased to 3 mg/kg.

-The recommended dose of Ilaris for SJIA patients with a body weight greater than or equal to 7.5kg is 4mg/kg (with a maximum of 300mg) administered every four weeks via subcutaneous injection.
+The recommended dose of Ilaris for patients with Still’s disease (AOSD and SJIA) with a body weight greater than or equal to 7.5 kg is 4 mg/kg (with a maximum of 300 mg) administered every 4 weeks.

-STEP 4: Using a sterile syringe and needle carefully withdraw the required volume depending on the dose to be administered (0.2 mL to 1 mL) and subcutaneously inject using a 27 gauge x 0.5” needle.
+STEP 2: Using a sterile 1-mL syringe and 18-gauge x 2” needle, carefully withdraw the required volume depending on the dose to be administered and subcutaneously inject using a 27-gauge x 0.5” needle.

 Injection into scar tissue should be avoided as this may result in insufficient exposure to Ilaris.

-Ilaris 180-mg powder for solution for injection is supplied in a single-use vial.
-Any unused product or waste material should be disposed of in accordance with local requirements.
+Discard unused product or waste material in accordance with the local requirements.

 Confirmed hypersensitivity to the active substance or to any of the excipients [see Warnings and Precautions (5.3) and Adverse Reactions (6.2)].